 - Let your baby get adequate exercise, including assisted exercise.
 Lay the baby on their back and gently move their legs in a bicycling or pedaling motion for 30 seconds to a minute.
 Your baby can also exercise by crawling and through tummy time.
 These exercises improve gastrointestinal muscle movement and may also aid in digestion.

-Never give the baby over-the-counter laxatives, mineral oil, enema, suppositories, and alternative medicines for constipation without consulting a doctor.
+Never give the baby over-the-counter laxative or stool softeners, mineral oil, enema, suppositoriesiXA drug injected into the vaginal, urethral, or rectal routes to be digested and absorbed by the body , and alternative medicines for constipation without consulting a doctor.

 2. Bowel Movements in Babies; C.S.
 Mott Children’s Hospital

 3. Vera Loening-Baucke and Ken Kimura, Failure to Pass Meconium: Diagnosing Neonatal Intestinal Obstruction; American Family Physician